oliv37/voces/README.md

 ## Dictionary

-Data are stored in text files in folder [src/data](./src/data)
+Data are stored in text files in [src/data](./src/data) folder

 Each text file contains at most 400 translations

-Each translation represent a line with the following format :
+Each translation is represented by a single line with the following format :

 `<spanish_word> : <french_translation>`

-## Deploy to GitHub Pages

-`npm run deploy`